How VIG Works

 - You and the VIG guider will then meet to look at the clips together.
 This is called the shared review.
 They will help you see what you are doing well, and help you think how you might do more of it.

-- Often people find that three filming sessions and shared reviews is enough to make the changes they want, but sometimes it takes longer.
+- Most families find that three filming sessions and shared reviews is enough to make the changes they want, but sometimes one or two is enough and sometimes it takes longer.

 Watch this short film that explains the VIG process: